rameshelamathi/fof/README.md

 The following features present in earlier versions of FOF 3 are scheduled for removal:

 * `FOF30\Utils\FEFHelper\Html`.
 Use `FEFHelper.browse` through Joomla's `HtmlHelper` class instead.
-* `FOF30\Render\AkeebaStrapper`.
-We discontinued Akeeba Strapper in 2018.
-Please use the Joomla3 renderer or write your own.
 * `FOF30\Utils\StringHelper`.
 Use the replacements advised in the docblocks.
 * `FOF30\Utils\InstallScript`.
 Use `FOF30\Utils\InstallScript\Component` instead.